hawaiiCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Information is Required to Obtain Hawaii Traffic Court Records?

-To search for Hawaii traffic court records, the party seeking the record will need to have applicable information about the record such as the full name of the defendant, case ID or citation number or part of the vehicle information.
-To receive records the requestor will need to provide a state-approved and valid form of identification and pay any applicable fees.
+To search for Hawaii traffic court records, the party seeking the record will need applicable information about the record, such as the full name of the defendant, case ID, citation number, or part of the vehicle information.
+To receive records, the requester must provide a state-approved and valid form of identification and pay any applicable fees.
 Most traffic court documents are only available for copying at the courthouse.

 Are all Traffic Violations Handled the Same Way in Hawaii?

 Hawaii traffic violations and infractions are handled similarly.
 The fines indicated on the ticket usually vary and depend on the nature of the offense.
-Nonetheless, the procedures when responding to either traffic infractions or traffic crimes will remain the same for the particular violation i.e. all traffic crimes are handled the same and all traffic infractions are handled the same.
+Nonetheless, the procedures for responding to either traffic infractions or traffic crimes will remain the same for the particular violation, i.e., all traffic crimes are handled the same, and all traffic infractions are handled the same.

 Can Hawaii Traffic Records be Sealed or Expunged?

 In Hawaii, most arrest records that did not result in convictions can be expunged.
-However, it is not possible to expunge most convictions, other than DUIs before the age of 21.
+However, expunging most convictions, other than DUIs, is impossible before age 21.
 If an offender was issued a citation or summons and was not arrested and booked, then there is no arrest record to be expunged.
 An expungement of an arrest record does not remove or seal court records or traffic records; it removes the records from the arresting agency and the statewide central repository of adult criminal history record information.
-To seal court records use the state judiciary website.
+To seal court records, use the state judiciary website.

 How Does One End Up in a Hawaii Traffic Court?